-Milker's nodule is also called paravaccinia, pseudocowpox and milkers' node.
+Milker's nodule is a farmyard pox and is also called paravaccinia, pseudocowpox and milkers' node.

-Milker's nodule is caused by a parapox virus.
+Milker's nodule is caused by a parapoxvirus.
 It produces mild infections of the teats of cows, i.e. ring sores, as well as ulcers in the mouths of calves.
 It is similar to bovine papular stomatitis virus, which affects the same sites in cattle.
 The two viruses are variants.
 Both can produce lesions on the hands of dairy farmers or vets who examine the mouths of animals.
 Human infection is from contact with infected lesions on the animals.
-Human-to-human spread appears not to have been recorded.
-Orf is another parapox virus that affects sheep and goats.
+Any human-to-human spread appears not to have been recorded.
+Orf is another parapoxvirus that affects sheep and goats.

 After an incubation period of 5-14 days small, red, raised, flat-topped spots develop.
 Within a week they appear as red-blue, firm, slightly tender blisters or nodules (lumps), usually between 2 and 5 in number although they may be solitary or more numerous.
 The nodules are usually on the hands, particularly the fingers, but occasionally the face.
 The top of the nodules often develops a greyish skin and a small crust.
-There maybe secondary bacterial infection.
-Many patients develop red streaks up the lymph channels on the arms and some enlargement of the lymph glands.
+Secondary bacterial infection can develop.
+Many patients develop red streaks up the lymph channels on the arms (lymphangitis) and some enlargement of the lymph glands.